Nimja/kafka-desktop-consumer/README.md

 It will auto-append `.ini` if that file exists.

 This will:
-* Create a virtual env and install pip requirements.
+* Create a virtual env and install pip requirements using poetry.
   * If the venv folder already exists, this step is skipped.
 * Run `./main.py` to start the application.